twixlyhq/extensions/README.md

 the field is re-validated.
 The callback receives an array of error objects.
 An empty array indicates no errors.

-The errors are updated when the app validates an entry.
-This happens when loading an entry or when the user tries to publish it.
+The errors are updated when the app validates an item.
+This happens when loading an item or when the user tries to publish it.

 The method returns a function that you can call to stop listening to changes.